Fresheyeball/apiframe-hs/README.md

 Haskell client library for [APIFRAME.PRO](https://apiframe.pro) (Midjourney API)

-This library provides a type-safe Haskell interface to the APIFRAME.PRO service using the Servant library for automatic client generation.
+This library is based on the official JS client for apiFrame, and provides a type-safe Haskell interface to the APIFRAME.PRO service using the Servant library for automatic client generation.

 ## Features